 Photo Courtesy of Central Valley TV www.centralvalleytv.net

-Modesto Domestic Violence Defense Attorney Tai C. Bogan and lawyers with The Bogan Law Firm have been successful in having charges reduced, dismissed or received not guilty verdicts from a jury.
+Modesto Domestic Violence Defense Attorney Tai C. Bogan and lawyers with The Bogan Law Firm, A Professional Corporation have been successful in having charges reduced, dismissed or received not guilty verdicts from a jury.
 Domestic violence sounds serious because it is serious.
 As with any criminal charge, you should always seek legal counsel before entering a plea to a domestic violence charge.
 Crimes such as battery, assault, criminal threats, vandalism and many others are illegal.
 When those crimes are alleged committed against your spouse, former spouse, cohabitant or former cohabitant the crime is becomes a crime of domestic violence.

 If you are charged with Domestic Violence in Modesto, you will have court in one of the various criminal courtrooms in the Stanislaus County Superior Court Criminal Division.
 The first court date you have is the arraignment and that is generally held in Department 12.
 During the arraignment the judge will read you the charges and decide whether to allow you to remain on your own recognizance or have you post bail.
 If you haven’t already posted bail, you could be taken into custody pending the posting of bail.
 After the arraignment you will be assigned to the various criminal departments in the Stanislaus County Superior Court Criminal Division.
 Your case will remain in that assigned court for all purposes including trial.